mnau23/cv-template/README.md

-# Curriculum Vitae
+# CV Template

-> Code for my latest version of CV and, if needed, cover letter
+> Code for my latest version of CV and, if needed, cover letter.

 Built using [Overleaf](https://it.overleaf.com/).<br/>
 Based on the LaTeX template **Awesome-CV**, to which all credit goes.

 I have made some changes to customize it more: some options and functions are added/modified<br/>
 in the `awesome-cv.cls` class and are highlighted with my GitHub username.

 - Added `\grade` as loading dots
 - Added `\tags` to use in descriptions
 - Added support for both English and Italian language